 If you don’t run a timer while you work, you can also log time entries after the fact—either individually once a task is completed, or in bulk at the end of the day or week.

-This means that you can still record your time using pen and paper (old habits die hard), and then enter and review it all at once later on.
+This means that you can still record your time using pen and paper, and then enter and review it later.
 Since Clio is a firm-wide application, you can also have another member of your staff log your time on your behalf—while still benefiting from all of Clio’s billing automation when it comes time to invoice.

 Watch how automation tools can improve billing and invoicing productivity at your firm in our on-demand webinar.

 Clio is a cloud-based software application, which means you can access it securely from any web browser, on any device.
 No matter where you are, or what device you use, your updates to Clio will always be in sync.

 One of the ways you can access Clio Manage is through the dedicated mobile app, which allows you to run a timer, log time entries, or record expenses just like you would on your office computer.
 No matter where you are—at home, at the courthouse, or away from your desk—you can take a phone call or review an email communication and log the work then and there.